cwhiteley/CSV-Enrollment-for-pK-12/enrollment-csv.md

 <a id='enrollment'></a>
 ## enrollment
 This file defines the information related to a students enrollmentin a section of a course.
+This objects transmission confientiality would be low.

 |Order|Column| POSSIBLE VALUES & REMARKS | Type | Classification |
 |:-:|:------|:---|:---:|:--:|:--:|:--|:--|